6 Times Sofia and Nicole Richie Were the Most Relatable Celebrity Sisters

 4. When Sofia Taught Nicole What ‘Turnt Up’ Means

 Nicole isn’t a regular big sister.
 She’s a cool big sister.
 To learn the lingo that the kids use these days, Nicole sat down with Nicole and a few of her friends.
-She learned that words like “crunk” and “gnarly” were no longer in style.
-Instead, “turnt” was the preferred term if she wanted to express how wild a party was.
-(This in 2013, so the language may have changed.)
-Sofia also instructed her big sis on what “homie hopper” means, something that Nicole later tweeted her enlightenment about.
-“I like a boy and then I date that and then I date that boy’s best friend a year later,” Sofia explained.
+She learned that words like crunk and gnarly were no longer in style.
+Instead, turnt was the preferred term if she wanted to express how wild a party was.
+(This was in 2013, so other terms may be preferred now.)
+Sofia also instructed her big sis on what homie hopper means, something that Nicole later tweeted her enlightenment about.
+“I like a boy and then I date that boy’s best friend a year later,” Sofia explained.

 MORE: 10 Times Gigi and Bella Hadid Appeared on “The Real Housewives of Beverly Hills”

-5. When Nicole’s Dad Accidentally Called Her ‘Sofia’
+5. When Nicole’s Dad Accidentally Called Her Sofia

 The worst thing parents can do is call their kids by their sibling’s name.
-This happened when Nicole and Sofia joined their dad in his backyard to help them trim his bushes for Father’s Day.
+This happened when Nicole and Sofia joined their dad in his backyard to help him trim his bushes for Father’s Day.
 Amid the gardening, Lionel turns to Nicole and asks her, “How you doing, Sof?”
 Without skipping a beat, Nicole responded, “My name is Nicole.”
 Lionel tried to recover by saying, “Nic.
 I’m sorry, Nic,” but the damage was done.
 “And I’m doing a great job,” Nicole icily responded.

 6. When Nicole Pretended to Be Sofia’s Mom So She Could Get a Piercing

 The best part about having a sibling almost twice your age is being able to pretend that they’re your parental guardian.
-When Sofia wanted to get a piercing behind her dad’s back, she recruited Nicole and they headed to the piercing shop.
+When Sofia wanted to get a piercing behind her dad’s back, she recruited Nicole, and they headed to the piercing shop.
 When the employee told Sofia that she needs a parent or a legal guardian to sign a consent form for her, Nicole volunteered.
 “I’m her mom,” Nicole said.
 What a homie.